 Synchronization has to do with directories rather than applications.
-It ensures the consistency of entries and attributes that are in both Oracle Internet Directory and other connected directories.
+It ensures the consistency of entries and attributes that are in both the Oracle back-end directory and the other connected directories.

 Note: Synchronization and Replication are not synonymous.
 Replication is used for data handling between directories of the same vendor.
+Synchronization, on the other hand, provides better control of data that has to be kept synchronized between the backend directory (metadirectory) and all connected third-party directories based on the transformation and mapping rules DIP provides.